Characterization of $n$-dimensional normal affine $SL_n$ -varieties: Abstract

 \section{Abstract}

-We show that any normal irreducible affine $n$-dimensional $\SL_n$-variety $X$ is determined by its automorphism group in the category of normal irreducible affine varieties: if $Y$ is an irreducible affine normal algebraic variety such that $\Aut(X) \cong \Aut(Y)$ as ind-groups, then $Y \cong X$ as varieties.
-If we drop the condition of normality on $Y$, then $X$ is not uniquely determined and we classify all such varieties.
-In case $n \ge 3$, all the above results hold true if we replace $\Aut(X)$ by $U(X)$, where $U(X)$ is the subgroup of $\Aut(X)$ generated by all one-dimensional unipotent subgroups.
-In dimension $2$ we have some very interesting exceptions.
+We show that any normal irreducible affine $n$-dimensional $\SL_n$-variety $X$ is determined by its automorphism group seen as an ind-group in the category of normal irreducible affine varieties.
+In other words, if $Y$ is an irreducible affine normal algebraic variety such that $\Aut(Y) \simeq \Aut(X)$ as an ind-group, then $Y \simeq X$ as a variety.
+If we drop the condition of normality on $Y$, then this statement fails.
+In case $n \ge 3$, the result above holds true if we replace $\Aut(X)$ by $\U(X)$, where $\U(X)$ is the subgroup of $\Aut(X)$ generated by all one-dimensional unipotent subgroups.
+In dimension $2$ we have some interesting exceptions.